-According to Anka’s recollection of events, Jackson had arranged for the tapes of the collaborative sessions the two had carried out at Anka’s home studio, including “Love Never Felt So Good,” to be delivered to him.
+According to Anka’s recollection of events, Jackson had arranged for the tapes of his collaborative sessions with Anka to be delivered to him – including the tape for including “Love Never Felt So Good”.

 “I had tapes sitting in the studio… all the tapes from when we were working together… And I don’t know if it was Michael or those around him, but they did take the tapes from the studio.
 So I was very upset about it and I went to his lawyers, who were also my lawyers, and I said, ‘Why?
 I need to finish this project.’
 It almost got into a legal issue, but they returned the tapes.”

-Much to Anka’s frustration, Jackson never returned to finish the work they had begun back in 1980, and the Walk a Fine Line album was released in August 1983 without Jackson’s participation.
-The songs the pair worked on, including “Love Never Felt So Good,” remained incomplete – in the form of rough demos, featuring classic Jackson claps, finger snaps and oral percussive embellishments accompanied by Anka on piano.
+Much to Anka’s frustration, Jackson never returned to finish the work they had begun back in 1980, and the Walk a Fine Line album was released in 1983 – without Jackson’s participation – and the songs the pair worked on, including “Love Never Felt So Good,” remained incomplete.

 “I was in a lawyer’s office,” recalls Anka, “and one of the attorneys came in and said, ‘Michael Jackson is next door and he wants to meet [with] you.’
 And I was still smarting, but I said, ‘You know what, bygones.’
 I went next door and he said, ‘Paul, I hope you’re not still mad?’
 I said, ‘Michael, don’t worry about it.’”

 On July 19, 1983, despite the fact that it would not be used on Anka’s Walk a Fine Line album, a copyright registration for “Love Never Felt So Good” was filed at the United States Copyright Office.
-Authorship on the application is shared equally between Jackson and Anka for ‘words and music.’
-The date of the song’s creation is cited as 1980 and their respective companies, Mijac Music and Squwanko Music, Inc., are the listed claimants.
+Authorship on the application is shared equally between Jackson and Anka for ‘words and music’ and the date of the song’s creation is cited as 1980.
+Their respective companies, Mijac Music and Squwanko Music, Inc., are the listed copyright claimants.